protocol/research-website/content/posts/202202-alex-welcome/index.md

 **What research problems are you most interested in exploring?**

-I am interested in the collective action of inidivudals.
+I am interested in the collective action of individuals.
 I hope to eventually merge ideas from decision neuroscience and behavioral psychology into our current research.
 I would love to build something that we haven't even thought of yet.

 **What future technology are you most excited about?**

 Brain-computer interfaces and virtual reality are two areas of technology that I have tracked for a long time.
-I hope they finally reach their potentials.
+I hope they finally reach their potential.